Dr Dennis Gross Hyaluronic Marine Oil-Free Moisture Cushion has all the right gimmicks:

 Well, for once it’s oil-free.
 If there’s a skin type that doesn’t need more oil is oily skin.

-Then, there’s the texture: it’s so refreshing, lightweight and absolutely non-sticky.
-It delivers a lot of moisture to the skin BUT not enough for dry/dehydrated skin.
+Then, there’s the texture: it’s lightweight, refreshing, and delivers a lot of moisture to the skin.
+BUT it’s not enough for dry/dehydrated skin.

 This moisturiser worked wonders on my t-zone but, on the coldest days of the year, it left my dry cheeks crying for moisture.
 On some mornings, my skin felt so tight, I had to apply an extra dose of cream to keep it happy.